-- After annexing the Godaveri Valley, he assumed the title of ‘Lord of Dakshinapatha’.
+- After annexing the Godavari Valley, he assumed the title of ‘Lord of Dakshinapatha’.

 - His queen was Nayanika who wrote the Naneghat inscription which describes the king as Dakshinapathapati.

-- He performed Ashvamedha and revived Vedic Brahminism in the Deccan.
+- He performed Ashvamedha and revived Vedic Brahmanism in the Deccan.